LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-32-DYI-AutoHotkey-job-tracker.md

 So we are going through a process of elimination.
 Making sure the Windows Spy values match up.
 So for the Windows Explorer we can help ensure we choose the right objects where object could be ahkclass and it's value could be CabinetWClass.

-## Process the File Explore's selected paths.
+## Find the File Explore's in focus path.

 Wre checked we are getting the correct object which is the File Explorer.